 For over 30 years John Douglas has been providing expert piano tuning and repair services to Temecula, Murrieta, Lake Elsinore and the surrounding communities.

-Let John Douglas Keep Your Piano Sounding Its Best
+Let John Douglas Keep Your Piano Tuned and Sounding Its Best

 John Douglas has many years of experience tuning, repairing, refurbishing and refinishing pianos of all types.
 He got his early training in trade school and then did a 2-year apprenticeship working with an expert tuner by the name of Eugene Brown.
 His extensive experience rebuilding and refurbishing pianos over the years and also the fact that he is a piano teacher makes him uniquely qualified to assist you in keeping your piano in top condition and providing years of pleasure.
 John is also available to assist you in acquiring a fine quality instrument and ensuring that you get your money’s worth.
 As his customers will tell you, John is no nonsense and will not try to sell you expensive services or modifications you don’t need.